-A. What evidence do you see that a barrier has been reduced or eliminated?

-- Barriers of scheduling remedial instruction has been eliminated by meeting with each team, creating groups of students who need additional instruction through their i-Ready assessments, or BAS levels, as well as classroom unit assessments.
-Support Staff Personal and Professional Support Educators have been provided with plans and resources to provide these students with direct small group instruction. - B. What evidence do you have that the barriers are wide-reaching and will help you achieve your goal? - All teachers keep records of the students' progress and are continually progress monitor them.
-Schedules were created with emphasis on small group instruction for meeting different levels of Standards mastery. - C. If progress towards eliminating the barrier is not sufficient, where or what is the breakdown?

-- Progress for scheduling has been successful within each grade and teams meet regularly to evaluate the students' progress as well as evaluate if there are students who have either reached their goal and can be exited from their intervention groups, or if there are new students falling below proficiency.
-New students are identified, and groups are reorganized if needed. - D. Did you identify other barriers that could serve as effective re- entry points into the plan? - Other barriers identified were teachers' knowledge of interventions and sufficient materials for student reteach or intensive intervention.
-Materials were gathered and made available to teachers.
+- A. What evidence do you see that a barrier has been reduced or eliminated? - ➤ Barriers of scheduling remedial instruction has been eliminated by meeting with each team, creating spreadsheets of children being identified as needing additional instruction through their i-Ready assessments, or BAS levels, as well as classroom unit assessments, and working with the teams to group those students into similar needs by grade levels. - B. What evidence do you have that the barriers are wide-reaching and will help you achieve your goal? - All teachers keep records of the students' content area progress and are continually progress monitoring them.
+Grade level schedules were created with emphasis on small group instruction for meeting different levels of Standards mastery. - C. If progress towards eliminating the barrier is not sufficient, where or what is the breakdown? - Progress for scheduling has been successful within each grade and teams meet regularly to evaluate the students' progress as well as evaluate if there are students who have either reached their goal and can be exited from their intervention group, or if there are new students falling below proficiency.
+New students are identified and groups are reorganized if needed. - D. Did you identify other barriers that could serve as effective re- entry points into the plan? - Other barriers identified were teachers' knowledge of interventions and sufficient materials for student reteach or intensive intervention.
+Materials were gathered and made available to teachers, as well as providing ongoing teacher training through District trainers visiting the school allowing for these barriers to be removed.